aashnajoshi/Django/Notes.md

     ModelName.objects.create(**data_dict)
 ```

-- Here, we imported all models in *app_name/models.py*, where *name* determines the class_name of the schema we defined inside *models.py* file.
+- Here, we imported all models in *app_name/models.py*, where `name` determines the class_name of the schema we defined.

 ### Reading Data
 - Fetch all entries: